Skip to content

 Bases: object

-Base class for defining the common interface shared by all linear operators.
+Base class for defining the common interface shared by all linear operators within the BrahMap framework.

 A linear operator is a linear mapping \(x \mapsto A(x)\) such that the size of the input vector \(x\) is nargin and the size of the output vector is nargout.
-The linear operator \(A\) can be visualized as a matrix of shape (nargout, nargin).
+The operator \(A\) acts equivalently to a dense matrix of shape (nargout, nargin), but computes products analytically or dynamically to maintain high performance and low memory footprints.

 Parameters: